-In our opinion, except for the possible effects of the matter described in the Basis for Qualified Opinion paragraph, the financial statements present fairly, in all material respects, the financial position of the Corporation of the Township of St. Clair St. Clair River Trail Trust Fund as at December 31, 2016 and the results of its financial performance and cash flows for the year then ended in accordance with Canadian public sector accounting standards.
+In our opinion, except for the possible effects of the matter described in the Basis for Qualified Opinion paragraph, the financial statements present fairly, in all material respects, the financial position of Corporation of the Township of St. Clair River Trail Trust Fund as at December 31, 2017 and the results of its operations, changes in net financial assets and its cash flows for the year then ended in accordance with Canadian public sector accounting standards.